mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 powerFlow!(analysis)
 ```

-Next, we modify the existing `PowerSystem` within the AC model as well as the `AcPowerFlow` type using add and update functions.
-We then immediately proceed to solve the power flow problem:
+Next, modify the existing `PowerSystem` within the AC model as well as the `AcPowerFlow` type using add and update functions.
+Then, immediately solve the power flow problem:
 ```@example ACPowerFlowSolution
 updateBus!(analysis; label = "Bus 2", active = 0.2)